spacial-player-data-visualization/g-player-visualization/README.md

 right : 3072
 ```

 > Note: All coordinates are in terms of PLAYER location.
+We plot the map by placing the bottom-left corner, and top-left corner then stretching the map to fit.
+When editing this data, it may be helpful to think "if the player was standing on the top, right corner of this image, what would their coordinates be?"

-> Tip: size
+> Tip: We've provided button on the visualizer for visually moving and scaling the map image to align with the data.
+When adding a new map, we recommend setting the bottom/left values to 0, and the top/right values to the corresponding height/width of the map image (in pixels), then using the GUI tools to fit the map.
+This ensures that the proportions of the original image remain correct.

 # Development